ClockWorkWorld/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
-Here the mean of the corresponding interval across all days to fill in na values
+In order to impute missing values, each missing point is replaced with the mean of the interval corresponding to the NA point is taken across all days.

 6. Code to describe and show a strategy for imputing missing data